Prevalence of $\rho$-irregularity and related properties: Analytic properties of -irregularity

-Although Point~$4.$ is open in terms of generic $\varphi \in C^{\delta}$, we are at least able to establish that fBm paths do not have this property (the proof can also be readapted to consider other Gaussian processes).
+We conclude this subsection with the promised claim from Remark~\ref{sec5.2 discussion optimality} that typical fBm paths cannot be $(\gamma, \rho)$-irregular for values $\rho > (2 H)^{- 1}$; the proof can also be readapted to consider other Gaussian processes.

 \begin{lemma} Let $W^H$ be a fBm of parameter $H$, then for any $s < t$ and any $\rho > (2 H)^{- 1}$ it holds

 \end{lemma}

 \begin{proof} Up to rescaling, we can assume $s = 0$, $t = 1$.
 Since $\mathcal{F} L^{\rho, \infty} \hookrightarrow H^{\rho - d / 2 -}$, in order to conclude it suffices to show that